 Once you identify your workplace as a toxic work environment, it’s up to you to act.
-In some instances, that work culture may turnaround, but it won’t happen overnight.
+In some instances, that work culture may turn around, but that won’t happen overnight.
 Meanwhile, you will need to either learn to cope or start looking for a new job.
 In the end, the important thing is to recognize the problem and choose your own solution.